| Title: | Parametric Quantile Regression Models for Bounded Data |

 If true evaluate the new call else return the call. |

-method gives Wald tests for the regressions coefficients
+The summary method gives Wald tests for the regressions coefficients

 based on the observed Fisher information matrix.
 As usual the summary